Jaclyn Linetsky: Death

 On September 8, 2003, Linetsky and Vadim Schneider were on their way to the set of 15/Love in Saint-Césaire, Quebec, in a Dodge Caravan.
-For unknown reasons, the Dodge Caravan went off its original trajectory around 12:15 P.M., and across the middle band of the highway, finishing in the wrong direction on Highway 10 West in Brossard.
+For unknown reasons, the Dodge Caravan went off its original trajectory around 10:00 a.m. and across the middle band of the highway, finishing in the wrong direction on Highway 10 West in Brossard.
 The van swerved into oncoming traffic, crossed the median, and struck a 20-foot semi-truck head on, causing the vehicle to burst into flames.
 Both actors were knocked unconscious by the impact.

 Schneider died instantly on impact from multiple physical trauma while Linetsky went into cardiac arrest and died hours later from the combined effects of physical trauma, severe injuries, and burns.
 They were both 17 years old.

+As news of the accident spread, numerous friends and co-stars paid tributes and offered condolences to the Linetsky and Schneider families.

-On the day of Schneider’s and Linetsky's deaths, filming for 15/Love was cancelled and the crew put the show on a two-week hiatus, citing a desire to speak with their families before determining what to do with their characters.
+Filming for 15/Love was cancelled and the crew put the show on a two-week hiatus, citing a desire to speak with their families before determining what to do with their characters.

 On September 10, 2003, a funeral was held for Linetsky, with over 1,500 mourners in attendance.
 She was buried in Kehal Israel Memorial Park in Dollard-des-Ormeaux, Quebec.

 Linetsky was replaced by Annie Bovaird as the voice of Caillou.
 She was also replaced by Eleanor Noble as the voice of Lori Mackney in What's with Andy? and her and Schneider’s characters in 15/Love were written to have died in a plane crash off-screen.

 In a statement, Stuart Snyder, President and CEO of Cinar Corporation, wrote:

 "Jaclyn's voice enchanted thousands of children and viewers and she brought her own special personality and character to Caillou.
 She was a very talented performer and will be deeply missed by us all.
 On behalf of everyone at CINAR, I want to express our most sincere and heartfelt sympathies to Jaclyn's family."